-Conclusion: You should therefore buy a LSAT course.
+Conclusion: You should, therefore, buy an LSAT course.

 In this argument, there is a “gap” between premise and conclusion that is bridged by assumptions.
 Your job is to assess the strength of those assumptions.
 Here are some weaknesses in the assumptions :

-- A LSAT course can teach you common question types, but not all question types.
-A LSAT course can try to prepare you, but obviously a course can’t prepare you for every past question that has appeared on the LSAT.
+- An LSAT course can teach you common question types, but not all question types.
+An LSAT course can try to prepare you, but obviously, a course can’t prepare you for every past question that has appeared on the LSAT.